Disaster Mental Health Training

 There is no universally accepted training model or credentialing for Disaster Mental Health professionals.
 Usually, the minimal requirements are a professional license and a willingness to help (frequently on a pro bono basis).
 Nevertheless, your willingness to make Disaster Mental Health a part of your professional identity should involve specific training and registration with agencies responsible for disaster response.
 This will help to facilitate rapid deployment and decrease the chaos often associated with deployment.

-Disaster Mental Health Training ranges from on-line modules like those offered by the Federal Emergency Management Agency (FEMA).
+Disaster Mental Health Training varies.
+There are on-line modules like those offered by the Federal Emergency Management Agency (FEMA):

 Georgia Psychiatry Organization